American University of Malta: Campuses

-As of 2020, the American University of Malta is housed in a renovated building at Dock no. 1 in Cospicua.
-There are plans to extend the campus into nearby buildings in Cospicua, while a second campus at Żonqor Point in Marsaskala has also been proposed.
-The latter was originally intended to be the university's primary location, but on 20 August 2015 it was announced that the Maltese government and Sadeen Group had agreed to split the university campus between the two sites.

-The government is lending out the land at Cospicua and Żonqor to Sadeen Group for around €200,000 a year.
+As of 2020, the American University of Malta operates from a renovated building at Dock no. 1 in Cospicua.
+Plans have been made to extend the campus into nearby buildings in Cospicua, with an additional proposed campus at Żonqor Point in Marsaskala.
+The latter was originally intended to be the university's primary location, but on 20 August 2015 it was announced that the Maltese government and Sadeen Group had agreed to split the university campus between the two sites.The government has leased land in Cospicua and Żonqor to Sadeen Group for approximately €200,000 per year.
 The government approved the granting of land for the AUM after a 15-hour long debate in parliament on 15 December 2015.